yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 This submission will be scored out of 100 points, 90 of which will be awarded for implementation of tasks and accompanying tests, and the remaining 10 for following style guidelines.

+The grading repo has the autograder's script files in server/.grading.
+You are not allowed or supposed to change those files.
+Editing those files will amount to 0 for the entire assignment.
+If you accidentally changed them then let us know and we can help you revert those changes.
+During grading we will verify to see if you changed these files.

+When you push to your repo, you will see the autograder run.
+In the actions tab of your repo look for Autograding Tests job to view your score and feedback from the autograder.
+The autograder has a total of 80 pts and the breakdown is as follows:

+* Style checks: 10 pts
+* Community Controller: 15 pts
+* Community Services: 10 pts
+* Collections controller: 15 pts
+* Collections Services: 10 pts
+* Regression Tests: 10 pts
+* Coverage 95% or more: 10 pts
+Partial Credit:
+* Coverage 90% or more: 6 pts
+* Coverage 85% or more: 2 pts
+* Coverage 80% or more: 1 pts
+* Coverage below 80%: 0 pts

 During development, you may encounter various linting errors.
 Some common errors include:
 1. Line Ending Errors (CRLF vs LF)
     - You might see carriage return characters (\r, represented as ␍) at the end of lines